 Chatbots are the next marketing wave that will be around for years.
 Using natural-language processing – a branch of AI that automates interpretation and generation of human language – chatbots are programmed for users to interact with via text messaging.

 You can employ chatbots to respond to queries around the clock and even enhance customer service support by troubleshooting to resolve issues.
 According to a HubSpot report, 71% of the people surveyed are willing to use messaging apps to get customer assistanceiii.
 This is predominantly because they want their problem solved fast, without having to navigate through help pages or wait days for a response email.

 They can also improve your brand’s engagement with your customers through personalised communications, at the same time lending a voice to your brand.
 Beauty and cosmetics retailer Sephora created a chatbot on Kik that asks users who interacted with it to take a quiz, providing insights on what makeup style the user favours.
 The chatbot will then draw from these learnings to provide customised beauty tips and product recommendations.

 While still a relatively new development in marketing, AI is here to stay.
 Marketers are already seeing irrefutable results of its ability to increase marketing efficiency.
 Especially with the agility that your business need to have in order to keep up with the shifting digital landscape, AI lends you a timely helping hand with less complex tasks so that your marketing team can focus on performing higher-value activities to drive your business forward.

-Safeguard your critical information against data breaches for the forthcoming of PDPA amendments.
+Safeguard your critical information against data breaches to prevent costly penalties and reputational damages.